cjcarlson/falciparum/README.md

-## Code from: The historical fingerprint and future impact of climate change on childhood malaria in Africa
+## Code from: "The historical fingerprint and future impact of climate change on childhood malaria in Africa"

 This repository contains code for Carlson, Carleton, Odoulami, and Trisos (2022), preprint forthcoming on medRxiv.